NotTooMuch

 Why it happens

-Teams test with sample data and never experience what a brand new user sees — which is usually nothing.
-Blank screens, empty tables, zero context.
+• Teams test with sample data and never experience what a brand new user sees: usually nothing.

 What it costs

-New users don't understand what the product does or where to start.
-This is especially damaging in health tech where users may already feel anxious.
-A blank screen reads as broken.
+• This is especially damaging in health tech where users may already feel anxious.

 What good looks like

-Treat empty states as a feature, not an edge case.
-Welcome users, explain what will appear here and why, and offer a clear first action.
-Your empty state is your first real conversation with the user.
+• Welcome users, explain what will appear here and why, and offer a clear first action.

 Your empty state is your product's first impression.
 Make it count.